jcr6/The-JCR-FileFormat/JQL File format.md

 When given any non-existent raw file will cause an errror
 - Syntax: REQUIRED

+### PLATFORM
+Denotes stuff must only be done on specific platforms.
+When the command "PLATFORM:Windows" is given, the next lines will only be processed when on Windows, until the next PLATFORM command is found.
+When "PLATFORM:Linux" is given, then the lines will only be processed on Linux.
+When "PLATFORM:All" is given, then the used OS/Platform no longer matters.
+As JQL is only meant for quick linkups it's by far more reliant on the underlying filesystem than a regular JCR6 file, but as file systems can differ a lot in base structures this can work very irritating when JQL is used cross-platform, hence the implementation of this command.
+- Syntax: PLATFORM:PlatformName (Windows/MacOS/Linux/All)

 ### END
 Ends the reading of JQL